Mandatory Deposits

 No. CIP is a separate program within the Library of Congress that requires participating publishers to submit one copy of published works.
 The CIP is in addition to the two copies required for mandatory deposit.

-As described in Circular 61, the deposit requirement for registration is one copy of identifying portions of the computer program.
-However, to satisfy the mandatory deposit under section 407, a "complete copy" of the published work must be deposited.
+As described in Copyright Registration of Computer Programs (Circular 61) (PDF, 109 KB), the deposit requirement for registration is one copy of identifying portions of the computer program.
+However, to satisfy the mandatory deposit under section 407, a “complete copy” of the published work must be deposited.
 A complete copy is defined in the regulations as a copy that includes all components that make up the unit of publication, even if any of those units are in the public domain.
-So, if the published usesr guide is normally part of a package that contains other elements, then the mandatory deposit requirement requires the deposit of those other elements, too.
+So, if the published user guide is normally part of a package that contains other elements, then the mandatory deposit requirement requires the deposit of those other elements, too.
 For example, if the user guide is published as part of a package that contains a CD-ROM, an installation guide, and installation software, then each of these other elements must be deposited in addition to the user guide to fulfill the mandatory deposit requirement.

 Print Serials